lesaint/lesaint.github.io/_posts/tips/2014-11-04-testing_any_apache_rewrite_rule_locally.md

 ln -s ../mods-available/rewrite.load
 {% endhighlight %}

-# modify the default host
+# Modify the default host

 ## use a dedicated conf file